jusahah/HoldemHandRanker/README.md

 #### Update 9.2.18

 > HoldemRanker had major bug that caused getWinners-method behave incorrectly when two or more players had two pairs.
-This is now fixed and test added.
+This was a major bug and is now fixed and test added for it.
+>
+>
+>
+> If you are using version downloaded before 9th of Feb 2018, please upgrade to latest version.

 HoldemRanker presents very simple API.
 The API has two methods: